NREL-Sienna/PowerSimulationsDynamics.jl/README.md

 ## License

 PowerSimulationsDynamics is released under a BSD [license](https://github.com/NREL/PowerSimulationsDynamics.jl/blob/master/LICENSE).
-PowerSimulations has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))
+PowerSimulationsDynamics has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))